Coevolution of Camouflage: Components of the Simulation

 \subsubsection{Pre-Training Predator's Vision}

-The basis for a predator's visual system is \textbf{a \jargon{pre-trained} deep neural net model for a “find conspicuous disk” task}, see Figure \ref{fig:predator_cnn}.
+The basis for a predator's visual system is \textbf{a \jargon{pre-trained} deep neural net model for a ``find conspicuous disk'' task}, see Figure \ref{fig:predator_cnn}.
 The goal of this task is to look at an arbitrary image and locate the centerpoint of the most conspicuous (salient) region, assumed to be a prey-sized disk.
-This pre-training is done once then reused for each subsequent camouflage evolution run. \texsyn{} was used to generate a dataset of 20,000 labeled training examples called \jargon{FCD5}.
-(Effective training set size was 500,000 via augmentation by random variation.)
-Each example was an RGB image, a 128×128×3 tensor, with an associated label: an \textit{xy} coordinate pair indicating a location in the image.
+This pre-training is done once then reused for each subsequent camouflage evolution run. \texsyn{} was used to generate a dataset of 20,000 labeled training examples called \jargon{FCD6} \citep{reynolds_FCD6_2022}, see Figure \ref{fig:fcd5_examples}.
+Using augmentation by random variation, the effective training set size was 500,000.
+Each example was an RGB image, a 128$\times$128$\times$3 tensor, with an associated label: an \textit{xy} coordinate pair indicating a location in the image.

-Each training image starts with a \jargon{random texture} or a random crop of a photo (from a library of background images, see \nameref{subsec:background_sets}) over which are one or three prey disks with random texture.
-While “random texture” is a slippery concept, the meaning here is the sort of prey texture used to initialize the prey population before an evolution run.
-The \lazypredator{} genetic programming engine has facilities for creating random trees of a given size from a user-defined \jargon{function set} such as one for \texsyn{}.
+Each training image starts with a \jargon{random texture} or a random crop of a photo (from a library of background images, see Section\nameref{subsec:background_sets}) over which are one or three prey disks with random texture.
+Although ``random texture'' is a slippery concept, the meaning here is the kind of prey texture used to initialize the prey population before an evolution run.
+The \lazypredator{} genetic programming engine has the ability to create random trees of a given size from a user-defined \jargon{function set} such as one for \texsyn{}.
 A random tree is interpreted as a random nested expression of \texsyn{} operators with randomly chosen leaf constants.
 As such these prey textures are quite varied, but have a fair amount of structure, they are not uncorrelated noise.
 See leftmost image in Figure \ref{fig:time_sequence}.

-Each image in the “find conspicuous disk” training dataset is generated in one of three styles chosen with equal probability.
+Each image in the ``find conspicuous disk'' training dataset is generated in one of three styles chosen with equal probability.
 Style 1 has a single prey disk, the label is its center point.
 Style 2 has three different prey, style 3 has three copies of one prey disk.
 The latter two cases reduce visibility of two disks, by blending or dithering pixels of the prey disk into the background.
 The label corresponds to the unchanged disk, presumed to be more conspicuous.